 40. Use pillows and stuffed animals to pad things and keep them safe from breaking.

-Tape Mirrors to Prevent Breaks – Example from Martha Stewart
+Tape Mirrors to Prevent Breaks – Example from Martha Stewart (no longer available)

 41. Tape mirrors and other breakables with tape to absorb the shock.